The Birth Order Bias

 When parents of onlies say they saved their child from disrespect, it makes them righteous, but not their kid.
 Saving someone else from hardship is virtuous, but being “more protected” yourself is not.
 It still sounds condescending.
 That’s why kids with siblings still make only children the sinners (and themselves the saints).
 It saves them from being a loser when they call someone else the sinner.
 This is further proof only-child shaming came from people with siblings, not parents.

-Another counterpoint: all children engage in power struggles — and lose them — with their parents.
+Only children may not be any more protected from disrespect than are kids with siblings.
+Parents can be bullies.
+Given that’s the case, maybe criticisms against only children have some merit, and are not driven by sibling rivalry.
+Another counterpoint: All children engage in power struggles — and lose them — with their parents.
 From chores, to homework, to wanting to do something and your parents telling you no, all children have lost a parent-child battle.
 Therefore, only-child shaming does not come from sibling rivalry, some might say.
 The only child’s ego is not any less wounded than the sibling ego.

-But the parent-child relationship is inherently imbalanced.
+That, however, doesn’t matter.
+The parent-child relationship is inherently imbalanced.
 Children depend on their parents for survival — for food, clothing, shelter, and safety.
 Children lose battles against their parents, but they’re supposed to be submissive in another respect because they depend on their parents to meet their needs.
 It doesn’t make losing hurt any less, but it does make that relationship different.
-Losing against someone you’re dependent on is different from losing against an equal.
+Parents and children are not equals competing for the same resources.
+In criticizing their parents, all children can only sound weak and vulnerable (or sinners), not righteous.

 It might not seem believable that children, as small and underdeveloped as they are, could control an entire narrative.
 However, it makes sense.
 As one perceives the passage of time, childhood makes up half one’s life.
 As children grow up and once they are grown, they reflect on their childhoods, and come up with narratives to define and categorize their life so far.
 Naturally, jealousies and competition arise between different categories, and that’s where the shaming comes in.
 In other words, it’s not about parents making kids feel better — but children making themselves feel better.
 And constructing hierarchies to elevate their club, and demote the opposing team.